vegaprotocol/specs/protocol/0000-reward-functions.md

-# Reward Functions
+# Reward Types

-Below is a list of reward functions that will be built in to Vega and available when proposing or creating a new [Reward]().
+Below is a list of reward types that will be built in to Vega and available when proposing or creating a new [Reward]().

 ## Acceptance Criteria
 - [ ] Built in Reward Functions are discoverable to participants